G-M-twostay/Go-Utils/Maps/README.md

 for these implementations.
 In the worst case, these implementations are all very simple and easy to understand(a sorted linked list with array as indexes), and you can easily modify them.

+Changes in the Map are reflected immediately at any time(even during resizing).
+Unlike some other implementations, if operation B happens at any time after operation A completed, then operation A is guaranteed to be visible to operation
+B. In contrast, if B happened before operation A completes, then A is guaranteed to be not visible.

 ChainMap is more of a demonstration of how a simple completely lock-free hash map is possible in Go.
 It's slower than the not completely lock-free implementation Bucketmap and puts a bigger strain on GC.
 ChainMap is better implemented in C++ because of manual memory management and the ability to use pointer tagging.
 In conclusion, use BucketMap; ChainMap